Mjl777/Assignment-/APIAssignment.md

 HTTP POST http://www.google.com/users
 HTTP POST http://www.google.com/users/234/accounts

-6. Main categories of HTTP status codes
+6. Main categories of HTTP status code

-Informational Response
+* Informational Response

 100 continue - This intermediate response indicates that the client should continue the request or disregard it if the request has already been completed.